-Near the first stairs in foyer you can always find a weird gallery of mad artists so do not miss it.
+Near the first stairs in the foyer, you can always find a weird gallery of mad artists, so do not miss it.
 Upstairs is a day café/bar and cloakroom, and in the underground level, which is divided by that gallery, are three stages.
-First is a Divadelni bar (Theatre Bar); the second is called ‘Mala scena’ (Small Stage) and the third stage is the largest – behind the door near the main stairs – the so called Hlavní scena (Main Stage).
+First is a Divadelni bar (Theatre Bar); the second is called ‘Mala scena’ (Small Stage), and the third stage is the largest – behind the door near the main stairs – the so-called Hlavní scena (Main Stage).

-The Small Stage often resonates to the sound of reggae, dub, dance hall and jungle music; sometimes DJs play experimental music full of breaks or without so-called stars of Prague’s DJ underground, Raveboy, Yukimura or Deus Ex Machina.
+The Small Stage often resonates with the sound of reggae, dub, dance hall and jungle music; sometimes, DJs play experimental music full of breaks or without so-called stars of Prague’s DJ underground, Raveboy, Yukimura or Deus Ex Machina.

-Drink prices are quite reasonable and that is the reason the place is often filled with too many locals, especially on Friday or Saturday nights.
+Drink prices are quite reasonable, which is why the place is often filled with too many locals, especially on Friday or Saturday nights.

 Address: Kubelikova 1548/27, Prague 3